annedadaa/compositional_visual_reasoning/README.md

 We present a few samples from different datasets in the _data_ folder.
 These samples are primarily for demonstration purposes, but their structure mirrors that used in our experiments.

+### Evaluation

+In _evaluate_ folder you can find the notebooks used to evaluate model's performance.

 ### References

 Dídac Surís, Sachit Menon, and Carl Vondrick.
 2023.
 Vipergpt: Visual inference via python execution for reasoning.
 In Proceedings of the IEEE/CVF Interna- tional Conference on Computer Vision, pages 11888– 11898.